 - During April 2017, it was reported that Google and Facebook were conned out of $100 million in a phishing scam that involved sending emails to employees at the companies and asking them to wire money as part of a scheme in which the con man impersonated a Taiwanese electronics manufacturer.

 Government agencies worldwide have started to get more involved.
-For example, on Wednesday May 30th 2017, the United States’ Federal Bureau of Investigation took the action to warn the American business community, and published a short and focused notice in order to raise awareness about this issue.
+For example, on Wednesday, May 30th,2017, the United States Federal Bureau of Investigation took the action to warn the American business community, and published a short and focused Business Beware notice in order to raise awareness about this issue.

-- Conduct constant security awareness activities to all employees which should include guidelines for preventive behavior.
+- Conduct constant security awareness activities for all employees, including guidelines for preventive behavior and phishing awareness improvement.

 - Don’t ever open a suspicious email.
-Be sure to report it to prevent others from opening it and then verifying its legitimacy.
+Be sure to report it to prevent others from opening it and then verify its legitimacy.

 - Keep updated on recent phishing attack techniques and affected victims.

-Cymulate platform provides organizations the ability to test their email security and perform phishing drills on their employees thus enabling them to identify vulnerabilities in their security framework.
-Many organizations worldwide would have avoided recent phishing attacks if they had used Cymulate’s platform and assessed their vulnerability gaps and improved employee awareness.
+Cymulate platform provides organizations the ability to test their email security and perform phishing awareness drills on their employees, thus enabling them to identify vulnerabilities in their security framework.
+Many organizations worldwide would have avoided recent phishing attacks if they had used Cymulate’s platform and assessed their vulnerability gaps, and improved employee awareness.

 Test now your organization’s email security and employee awareness to phishing campaigns with Cymulate’s advanced attack and phishing simulations.
 The assessment’s results might be troubling or assure you that you have been progressing well.